-The MPH in Policy is a 59 credit hour program of study.
+The MPH in Policy is a 45 semester hour program of study.
 It offers coursework and applied learning experiences that prepare students for careers in health policy analysis, system and organizational planning, and program evaluation.
 Graduates will be employed by federal, state, or local governments, professional associations, local health agencies or private agencies.
 They may be responsible for assessing health problems, developing policy proposals, and assuring that policies are achieving their goals.
 They also may work as consultants to public and private agencies to assist them in assessment, policy development, and assurance.
 Students are recruited from a variety of academic backgrounds including business, liberal arts and health professions.

 In addition to mastering the core competencies for the MPH, graduates of the MPH subtrack in Policy will be able to: